Tolkien and the medieval: Cosmology

 The cosmology of Middle-earth contains many medieval elements, but these are interwoven both with classical ideas like Atlantis, and modern cosmology with a round world.
 Tolkien was trying to reconcile different conceptions of the world, including the medieval Germanic migrations and the culture of Anglo-Saxon England, to create his mythology.
 The world of Middle-earth is overseen by the godlike Valar, who resemble the medieval Norse Æsir, the gods of Asgard.
 They function in some ways like angels in Christianity, mediating between the creator, named as Eru Ilúvatar, and the created world.
-They have free will, so that the Satanic Melkor is able to rebel against the will of Eru.
+They have free will, so that the Satanic Vala Melkor is able to rebel against the will of Eru.

 Beowulf

 J. R. R. Tolkien drew on the medieval Old English poem Beowulf for multiple aspects of Middle-earth: for elements such as names, monsters, the importance of luck and courage, and the structure of society in a heroic and pagan age; for aspects of style, such as creating an impression of depth and adopting an elegiac tone; and for its larger but hidden symbolism.

 He derived the names of Middle-earth races including Ents, Orcs, and Elves, and names such as Orthanc and Saruman, rather directly from Beowulf.
 The were-bear Beorn in The Hobbit has been likened to the hero Beowulf himself; both names mean "bear", and both characters have enormous strength.

 Scholars have compared some of Tolkien's monsters to those in Beowulf.
 Both his trolls and Gollum share attributes with Grendel, while Smaug's characteristics closely match those of the Beowulf dragon.

 Tolkien's Riders of Rohan are distinctively Old English, and he has made use of multiple elements of Beowulf in creating them, including their language, culture, and poetry.

 Tolkien admired the way that Beowulf, written by a Christian looking back at a pagan past, as he himself was, embodied a "large symbolism" without ever becoming allegorical.
 That symbolism, of life's road and individual heroism, and that avoidance of allegory, Tolkien worked to echo in The Lord of the Rings.